orontee/taranis/CONTRIBUTING.md

 ## Translations

-Translations are stored in [PO files](./po) which are textual, editable files].
+Translations are stored in [PO files](./po) which are textual, editable files.
 They are generated using `xgettext`.

 To update translation files:
 ```sh